Our website design process at Nancy Burgess Strategic Marketing Inc. is a bit different from many other website design companies.

 Googlebot is the robot (proprietary Google program) that crawls your website.
-Googlebot (and other search engine spiders) determine whether your website is on page 1 of the search returns—or page 30.
+Googlebot (and other search engine spiders) determine whether your website appears toward the top of the search returns—or deep in the results.

 At Nancy Burgess Strategic Marketing, we build our websites with both your users AND the search robots in mind.
 Here’s our website design process.